KuMoNKo/docs/source/docs/resources.md

     protected function beforeFill()
     {
-        // Runs before the form fields are populated with their default values.
+        // Runs before the model is populated with their default values.
     }

     protected function afterFill()
     {
-        // Runs after the form fields are populated with their default values.
+        // Runs after the model is populated with their default values.
     }

     protected function beforeValidate()